 When writing an email to your list, many of the same copywriting strategies that you’ve learned for writing web page copy still apply, though there are some unique considerations for email that you’ll want to pay attention to.

-Below is a list of email copy checklist items to cross off before you send an email to your list:
+Below are some email copy checklist items to cross off before you send an email to your contact list:

-- Subject line: Write a strong subject line that will entice them to open your email.
+- Subject line: Write a strong subject line that will entice your audience to open your email.

-- Tone: Write your message in a personal tone, the way you would address a friend.
+- Tone: Write your message in a personal tone to appeal to your audience’s trust.
+Think of the way you would address a friend.

 - Length: Keep it to the point.
 Communicate your message saying no more and no less than you need to.